-Michael has been involved in finance for all of his career, most recently as a senior executive at Harbert Management, a US-based alternative investment firm.
-Previously he was with a Swiss investment firm in Geneva and spent 20 years globetrotting with Citibank / Citigroup.
-A Newlyn resident, Michael is vice-chair at Aspire Academy Trust, a large Cornish multi-academy trust, where he chairs the Finance, Audit and Remuneration Committees, and for more than 5 years was an appointed member of the DfE’s South-west Advisory Board (HTB).
+Michael has been involved in finance and governance for many years, most recently as a senior executive at Harbert Management, an alternative investment firm.
+Previously he spent 20 years globetrotting with Citigroup and is Past Master of the Worshipful Company of World Traders, a City of London livery company.
+Michael is vice-chair at Aspire Academy Trust, a large Cornish multi-academy trust, where he chairs the Finance, Audit and Remuneration Committees, including more than 5 years as an appointed member of the Department of Education’s South-west Advisory Board (HTB) and serves as a trustee at several other Cornish charities.
+Originally from the “other” southwest (Los Angeles), Michael has a passion for wild birds and Cornwall’s marine/coastal life.

 From her arrival in Mousehole in 1963, Margaret always loved visiting the Hospital with her children.
 She became involved with fundraising as a volunteer before officially joining the council in the 1970’s.
 She was then elected chair from 1990 until her retirement in 2022 but is still actively involved.